 How can you save money if you don’t know how much money you are spending in the first place?

-The if you want to save half of your income you need to take a good hard look at your expenses.
+If you want to save half of your income you need to take a good hard look at your expenses.

-Trim the fat
+5. Trim the fat from your budget

 Once you have a clear picture of how much you are spending each month, you can “trim the fat” as I call it.
-Outside of the big three, are there any areas that are “wants” rather than “needs”?

 - Do you drive your car when you could save mileage and gas money by riding a bike or walking?

 How much you trim depends on how fast you want to save money — and how far you are willing to go.

-Boost your income
+6. Boost your income

-Here are some good ways to increase your income:
+Quick ways to increase your income:

-- Negotiate a pay raise
+- Negotiate a pay raise at your current job

 - Find a new, higher-paying job